5.6 Working with sexually active young people

 2.1 Children under the Age of 13

 Sexual activity with a child under the age of 13 is illegal, as under the law s/he is not considered able to consent to such behaviour.
 Any type of sexual activity therefore, is considered as risk of Significant Harm to the child.

 In all cases where a practitioner becomes aware that a young person under the age of 13 is sexually active they should discuss it with the named practitioner in their agency.
 They should also inform their line manager.
 The practitioner or their manager should then contact either the Public Protection Unit or Local Authority Children’s Services to discuss the situation.

-Action to be taken when a child under 13 is found to be pregnant will be informed by the in-house protocols of Local Authority Children’s Services and Police, but such girls should always be the subject of a referral.
+Action to be taken when a child under 13 is found to be pregnant will be informed by the in-house protocols of Local Authority Children’s Services and Police, but such girls should always be the subject of a safeguarding referral (Request for Support).

 2.2 Children and Young People aged 13-15

 Sexual activity with a child under 16 is also an offence.
 Where the young person is in agreement it may be legally less serious than if the child was under 13, but nevertheless it may have serious consequences for the welfare of the young person.
 Consideration should be given in every case of sexual activity involving a child or young person aged 13 - 15, as to whether there should be a discussion with other agencies, and whether a referral should be made to Local Authority Children’s Services (see Contacts and Referrals).
 The practitioner involved should make this assessment, in consultation with their line manager, using the Assessment (see Assessment ).